n-yousefi/Derafsh/README.md

 You can use the Abstract attribute over the Join properties (Not over the InversJoins).
 **Note:** For now, you can only use this attribute only over the Table columns properties.

-In the Example if I mentioned the Person Join used for abstract result the All Person abstract properties are appended to the Abstract method result for Identity.
+In the Example if I use Abstract attribute over the Person Join then the Person abstract properties also will be seen in the result.
 ```c#
 [Table("Identity")]
 public class IdentityViewModel:Models.Identity